 Our drive and motivation are to create an operating system that helps the user get their stuff done.
 We have a vision, a goal and that is to make things; to make Nitrux work for you.
 We are creating new and innovative technologies that will help us achieve these goals.

-A free and modular front-end framework for developing fast and powerful user experiences.
-A set of templated controls and tools based off QQC2 and Kirigami.
+A free and modular front-end framework for developing fast and compelling user experiences.
+A set of templated controls and tools based on QQC2 and Kirigami.

 Sponsor us.
 Help Nitrux achieve more, together.